microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 Alternatives
 ------------

-At this moment, the only alternative to this proposal is by manualling tuning the JVM.
-This exercise is very often complex, difficult, and time consuming for Java developers.
+Currently, the only alternative to this proposal is manually tuning the JVM.
+This exercise is often complex, challenging, and time-consuming for Java developers.

 Testing
 -------